indygreg/PyOxidizer/docs/config_api.rst

 The following custom data types are defined in the Starlark environment:

+``FileContent``
+   Represents the content of a file on the filesystem.

 ``FileManifest``
    Represents a mapping of filenames to file content.